Skip to main content

 Filers who file with local authorities are not required to file electronically under state law.
 However, these filers should check with their local filing authority to determine whether that authority requires electronic filing.

-10. How do I get my name on the ballot?
+9. How do I get my name on the ballot?

 Contact the Secretary of State’s Elections Division or your local party for questions about the application for a place on the ballot.

-11. Do I still have to file reports if I chose modified reporting on my treasurer appointment?
+10. Do I still have to file reports if I chose modified reporting on my treasurer appointment?

-If you select modified reporting and exceed $1,010 (in either contributions or expenditures in connection with an election) before the 30-day pre-election report is due, you must file required 30-day and 8-day pre-election reports (keep in mind that unopposed candidates are not required to file these reports regardless of their level of activity).
-If you exceed a $1,010 threshold after the 30-day pre-election report is due, you must file an “Exceeded Modified Reporting Limit report” within 48 hours of exceeding the threshold and, if the threshold is exceeded before the 8-day pre-election report is due, you must file the 8-day pre-election report.
+If you do not have an opponent in the election whose name appears on the ballot, you do not have to file the 30-day and 8-day pre-election reports.
+If you select modified reporting and are opposed, and you exceed the current threshold (in either contributions or expenditures in connection with an election (see question #11 for the current threshold) before the 30-day pre-election report is due, you must file required 30-day and 8-day pre-election reports.
+If you exceed the threshold after the 30-day pre-election report is due, you must file an “Exceeded Modified Reporting Limit” report within 48 hours of exceeding the threshold and, if the threshold is exceeded before the 8-day pre-election report is due, you must also file the 8-day pre-election report.

-13. When do I have to file my campaign finance reports?
+12. When do I have to file my campaign finance reports?

 Due dates for campaign finance reports can be found on the appropriate filing schedule.

-14. When do I have to file my report for it to be timely?
+13. When do I have to file my report for it to be timely?

 Most reports are considered timely filed if they are postmarked or electronically submitted by the due date.
 If filing electronically, a report must be filed by midnight Central time on the night of the due date to be considered timely filed.
 A 30-day, 8-day, or special pre-election report must be received by the filing authority no later than the due date to be considered timely filed.

-15. I was a candidate in an election, and I lost.
+14. I was a candidate in an election, and I lost.
 Do I need to file any further reports?

 Losing an election does not end your filing responsibilities with the Texas Ethics Commission or with your local filing authority.